Skip To Main Content

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

 Data conferences are held once per year for all students and additionally on an as needed basis.
 Teachers share and explain pertinent data points and at home strategies that reinforce skills being taught at school.
 A curriculum night was presented in August that gave parents an opportunity to interact with school stakeholders regarding the curriculum at each grade level.
 A STEM night in the spring will allow parents to engage in STEM activities that will add to their child’s growth and development as readers and writers.
+All K-3 parents also receive a Read to Succeed Family Letter, translated into 10+ languages, that outlines in family-friendly language: What is the Science of Reading?, What does the South Carolina Read to Succeed Act mean for my student?, How will the school keep me informed about my student’s reading development?, How can I help my student become a good reader?, in addition to a direct link to the CCSD Read to Succeed webpage which includes even more ideas for supporting readers at home.

 Section E: Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5th grade intervention based on all available data to ensure grade-level proficiency in reading.

 Teachers review classroom reading data at weekly PLC meetings following the DDI process.
-Targeted weekly or bi-weekly progress monitoring data is collected for students needing intervention.
+Targeted weekly progress monitoring data is collected for students needing intervention.
 Every 4 weeks, this data is reviewed to ensure adequate progress toward growth goals is being met.
 The MTSS team reviews data regularly and determines next steps as needed.

 Section F: Describe how the school provides teacher training based in the science of reading, structured literacy, and foundational literacy skills to support all students in PreK-5th grade.

-A majority of our staff have either completed or are in the process of completing LETRS training in cohorts that allow for further discussion and collaboration.
+A majority of our staff have completed or are in the process of completing LETRS training in cohorts that allow for further discussion and collaboration.

 The school based reading coach provides professional development in the areas of science of reading, structured literacy, and foundational literacy skills based on school trends and grade level needs.